ashinikrishnan/linux-tools/README.md

-# this project is all about how to install linux tool in a system using browser
+# This project is all about how to install linux tool in a system using browser
 Basic requirement
       python3 and Above
            Download the latest version of Python: